-In Photocure, we focus all our efforts and resources to improve the lives of bladder cancer patients and we recognize that we do have an economic, social, and environmental impact on our surroundings. to environmental and climate impact greater environmental responsibility; and encourage the development and diffusion of environmentally friendly technologies.
+In Photocure, we focus all our efforts and resources to improve the lives of bladder cancer patients and we recognize that we do have an economic, social, and environmental impact on our surroundings.

+As a Signatory to the United Nations Global Compact and committed to the Ten Principles, Photocure supports a precautionary approach to environmental challenges; the company shall undertake initiatives to promote greater environmental responsibility; and encourage the development and diffusion of environmentally friendly technologies.
 This commitment is also part of the Photocure Supplier Code of Conduct.

-As a Signatory to the United Nations Global Compact and committed to the Ten Principles, Photocure supports a precautionary approach to environmental challenges; the company shall undertake initiatives to promote

-Photocure's business locations contribute directly through energy use in our offices (see table under), waste generated at our offices, and employee business travel.
+Photocure's business locations contribute to environmental and climate impact directly through energy use in our offices (see table under), waste generated at our offices, and employee business travel.
 In addition, the manufacture, transport and use of pharmaceutical products and their disposal can lead to impacts on the environment.